Point source localisation with unbalanced optimal transport: Numerical experience

 \subsection{Comparison}

 Studying \cref{fig:1dproblem_fast,fig:2dproblem_fast}, we notice the sliding $\Wave$-(semi)norm proximal term {\sFBName} as well as the Radon-norm proximal term {\sFBradonName} to exhibit significant performance advantages over the comparison methods.
-The $\Wave$-(semi)norm is generally faster, as is to be expected from both being more tailored to the problem, as well as from the worse convergence guarantees that we are able to obtain.
+The $\Wave$-(semi)norm usually provides a slightly faster algorithm, as is to be expected from both being more tailored to the problem, as well as from the worse convergence guarantees that we are able to obtain.
 Likewise, for the biased problem, \cref{fig:1dproblem_tv_fast,fig:2dproblem_tv_fast} indicate the sliding {\sPDPSName} to overperform the other methods variants, with the Radon-norm proximal term exhibiting noticeably slower convergence than the $\Wave$-norm.
-Close to a solution, the Radon norm proximal term also start to exhibit spike accumulation, with merging heuristics not always being effective.
-This is to be expected, as our theory does not show the convergence of PDPS based on the Radon-squared proximal term.
+After all, we have not been able to show the convergence of a primal-dual method based on this marginal energy.
+We were only able to show (\cref{sec:extensions:convergence.fb}) that a forward-backwrd method works with auxiliary variables, when combined with the Radon norm marginal energy.
+In \cite{dangvalkonen2026leak} we evalute the performance of such a method on a convection-diffusion problem.